Denoising as Adaptation: Noise-Space Domain Adaptation for Image Restoration: Methodology

 The joint training, however, could lead to trivial solutions or shortcuts, as shown in Fig.~\ref{fig:shortcut}.
-For example, it is easy to distinguish the ``synthetic'' and ``real'' conditions by the pixel similarity between $\hat{\bm{y}}^s$ and $\tilde{\bm{y}}^s$ or the channel index.
+For example, it is easy to distinguish the synthetic and real-world conditions by the pixel similarity between $\hat{\bm{y}}^s$ and $\tilde{\bm{y}}^s$ or the channel index.
 Consequently, the restoration network will cheat the diffusion network by roughly degrading the high-frequency information in real-world images.
-As illustrated in Fig.~\ref{fig:shortcut}(bottom), we identify three stages in this training process: (I) Diffusion network struggles to recognize which conditions aid denoising as both are heavily degraded, promoting the restoration network to enhance both; (II) Synthetic image is clearly restored and is easy to discriminate from its appearance; (III) The diffusion model distinguish between the conditions, leading the restoration network to focus on the synthetic data while ignoring the real-world data.
+As illustrated in Fig.~\ref{fig:shortcut} (bottom), we identify three stages in this training process: (I) Diffusion network struggles to recognize which conditions aid denoising as both are heavily degraded, promoting the restoration network to enhance both; (II) Synthetic image is clearly restored and is easy to discriminate from its appearance; (III) The diffusion model tends to distinguish between the conditions, leading it to focus on the synthetic data while ignoring the real-world data.